 If it seems that the sexuality of the person moving into the home may be an issue, you may want to make this evident from the outset.
 Don't be afraid to ask to see the home's equal opportunities policy – it may provide insight into the attitudes in the home and the responses you might get should you choose to be open about your sexuality.
 Ask about training: care homes should train staff on working with lesbian and gay people.
-If you feel comfortable, ask about the home's policy on disclosure of HIV status – it should be based on a clear principle of confidentiality.

 Every home should have an anti-discrimination policy and you can ask for evidence that the policy has been put into practice.
 Ask how the home would handle any hostility or homophobia towards residents or visitors from other residents or visitors.

 You can also ask to see a copy of the home's most recent inspection report.
 The Care Quality Commission (CQC) regulates health and adult social care services in England, whether they’re provided by the NHS, local authorities, private companies or voluntary organisations.
 It provides information on the quality of care services to help people who use those services and their carers to make informed decisions about their care.
 The CQC has recently published good practice guidelines as to how regulated organisations should work with lesbian and gay clients.